fussraider/tiny-social-network/README.md

-Basic example of user moderation system on Laravel Framework
+The example of implementing a modest social network using the Laravel + Vue.JS.

 ## Install